Competitive Advantage in Family Business Governance: The Role of Relational Contracting

 Entrepreneurial and Small Business Operations

 Allen, Matt, "Competitive Advantage in Family Business Governance: The Role of Relational Contracting" (2013).
 Babson Faculty Research Fund Working Papers.
-Paper 144.
+144.